bri-ne/MUSA500_Assignment6/index.md

 We pulled from the Twitter API v2 using Python and Tweepy.
 In total we pulled 50,000 tweets in an effort to capture a reasonable amount of tweets with location information.
 At the end, only ~ 170 of the tweets we pulled had location information.

-We then used `nltk` and `string` to remove common stop words such as `'don', 'these', 'couldn', 'they', 'be', 'once',` and any punctuation and non-letters, as well as the word "rt".
-Further we urls using a function provided by Geospatial Data Science in Python professor Nick Hand and removed the word "rt".
+We then used `nltk` and `string` to remove common stop words such as `'don', 'these', 'couldn', 'they', 'be', 'once',` and any punctuation and non-letters, as well as the word "rt" and usernames.
+Further we removed urls using a function provided by **Geospatial Data Science in Python** professor Nick Hand.

-A first glance, shows the most common words associated with the tweets using the word "eviction".
+A simple bar chart shows the most common words associated with the tweets using the word "eviction".

 ![bar graph of most common words]({{ site.url }}{{ site.baseurl }}/assets/img/commonwords.png)